 - a.
 Promote good corporate governance culture within the Group which reinforces ethical, prudent and professional behaviour; - b.
 Review, challenge and decide on management's proposals for the Group, and monitor its implementation by management; - c.
 Review and approve strategic initiatives of the Group supporting longterm value creation including strategies on economic, environmental and social considerations underpinning sustainability; - d.
 Supervise and assess management performance to determine whether the business is being properly managed; - e.
 Understand the principal risks of the company's business and recognise that business decisions involve the taking of appropriate risks; - f.
 Set the risk appetite within which the Board expects management to operate and ensure that there is an appropriate risk management framework to identify, analyse, evaluate, manage and monitor significant financial and non-financial risks; - g.
 Ensure that senior management has the necessary skills and experience, and there are measures in place to provide for the orderly succession and replacement of senior management; - h.
-Ensure that the company has in place procedures to enable effective communication with stakeholders; and - i.
-Review the adequacy and integrity of the Group's financial and non-financial reporting.
+Ensure that the company has in place procedures to enable effective communication with stakeholders; - i.
+Ensure that all directors are able to understand financial statements and form a view on the information presented; and - j.
+Ensure the adequacy and integrity of the Group's financial and non-financial reporting.

-4.1 Role of the Board Chairman
+4.2 Role of the Board Chairman